OSINT

 BleachBit

 BleachBit is an open-source application that functions as a system cleaner and privacy tool.
-It aims to optimize disk space and safeguard user privacy by eliminating unwanted files and data from your computer.
+It optimizes disk space and safeguards user privacy by eliminating unwanted files and data from your computer.

 Installation of BleachBit can be performed using the following command: